 Meanwhile, almost all businesses investing in Digital Marketing unequivocally gave significance to social networks to market and tried their best to conjunct SEO with SMM strategy.

 In 2014, marketers will take social media more seriously with focus on quality content, engagement and conversations, making it excessively important like never before.

-In 2014, I believe with realization of significance of social media for business, marketers in India will use social networks actively and develop more intricate social media marketing strategies.
+In 2014, I believe with the realization of the significance of social media for business, marketers in India will use social networks actively and develop more intricate social media marketing strategies.

 #2.
 Spotlight on Engagement and Building Community

-In a survey, more than 95 per cent social media savvy organizations in India agreed that now their social media marketing objective is to engage, build community and turn their audience brand advocates.
+In a survey, more than 95 percent of social media savvy organizations in India agreed that now their social media marketing objective is to engage, build community and turn their audience brand advocates.

-While only 43 per cent agreed that, their objective is leads generation.
+While only 43 percent agreed that, their objective is lead generation.
 This directly means, now focus on engagement and building community is highly important, and monetization and ROI isn’t a big issue.